benoneal/marvel-code-test/README.md

 - nothing has tests
 - designing as I code is not my favourite thing, and it shows

 Finally, the actions, routes, and styling patterns in here are simply the way I prefer to code such things.
-They are using libraries I created specifically to address my preferences.
+They are using libraries I created specifically to address my preferences (freyja: styles, sleipnir: state, naglfar: routing, and fenris: isomorphism).
 At work I use more popular/idiomatic approaches, because speed, power, and convenience aren't as important as shared understanding in that environment.